William Pettigrew (missionary): Missionary work in India

 From his arrival till 1894, Pettigrew worked with the Arthington Aborigines Missionary group, but from 1894, he started to work with the American Baptist Foreign Mission Society (ABFMS), after he converted from the Anglican to Baptist faith in India.

-When he finally started working in Manipur, Pettigrew therefore worked as a Baptist missionary.
-He was given an official approval by the political agent of Manipur of the then British-India, Major Maxwell in 1894, to work as Christian missionary at Ukhrul, one of the hill regions of Manipur.
-The order from the political agent for Pettigrew to work among the head-hunting Tangkhul-Naga tribe living at Ukhrul came in such manner:
+When he finally started working in Manipur, Pettigrew worked as a Baptist missionary.
+He was given approval by the political agent of Manipur, which was a princely state under the British Raj, to work as Christian missionary at Ukhrul, one of the hill regions of Manipur.
+The order from the political agent for Pettigrew to work among the head-hunting Tangkhul Naga tribe living at Ukhrul came in such manner:

 "Confined and restricted to one section of the country, the North-East area among the Tangkhul Nagas, Headhunters of the past and still practised in the outlying and frontier villages, the writer and his wife at their own risk according to Government order from 1896 to 1918 made the largest and most important village of the tribe Ukhrul, their headquarters".

 Pettigrew started his work as an educationist at the Ukhrul Headquarter, Hunphun, on 19 February 1897, when 20 students enrolled to learn rudimentary western education.
-He also learned the Tangkhul language from the Hunphun Chief Raihao Awungshi Shimray, which was followed by writing Tangkhul primers, arithmetic, and catechism in Roman script, and finally translating the English Bible into Tangkhul dialect.
-The New Testament was published in 1926.
-From Ukhrul Headquarter, Hunphun, education and setting up of schools swiftly spread to the surrounding villages including Humbum (Hungpung), Talla (Talloi), Faling (Halang), Paoyi (Peh), Chingjui (Chingjaroi), Phadang (Phalee), Somdal, Horton, Longpi (Nungbi), Khangkhui, and Nambisha.
-These villages with their schools were structured under 'single teacher school' system.
-By 1897, the Manipur State Government also started to award the students with stipend cum scholarship of 3 Rupees, in order to encourage them towards education.
+He also learned the Tangkhul language from the Hunphun Chief Raihao Awungshi Shimray, which was followed by writing Tangkhul primers, arithmetic, and catechism in Roman script, and finally translating the English Bible into the Tangkhul language.
+The New Testament was published in the language in 1926.
+From Ukhrul Headquarter, Hunphun, education and schools swiftly spread to the surrounding villages including Humbum (Hungpung), Talla (Talloi), Faling (Halang), Paoyi (Peh), Chingjui (Chingjaroi), Phadang (Phalee), Somdal, Horton, Longpi (Nungbi), Khangkhui, and Nambisha.
+These villages with their schools were structured under a 'single teacher school' system.
+By 1897, the Manipur State Government also started to award the students with stipend scholarship of 3 Rupees, in order to encourage them into education.

 Imparting western education was followed by converting 12 Tangkhuls from their primal religion of nature-worshiping to Christianity on 29 September 1901.
 This day is regarded as the day, Phungyo Baptist Church, the first church of Manipur, was born in the State.
 Thereafter, Christianity grew at a rapid rate, leading to the entire conversion of the Tangkhul Nagas into Christianity.
 Pettigrew returned to the United Kingdom in 1933, and lived out the rest of his live in England before his death in 1943.